ClariceBoldDev/M1-JavelinPolishers/README.md

 ### **W3C**

+I tested my site using W3C and these were my final results.
 Due to an issue with w3c pulling from the Bootstrap CDN link, I was advised to test my code via the Direct Code Input method.
 The only issue was Codeanywhere now using trailing slash that the validator picked up on but is now acceptable syntax.